-DISCLAIMER: Remember that guidelines tend to vary from clinic to clinic.
+DISCLAIMER: Remember that guidelines tend to vary from clinic to clinic, as since SMP was first introduced, there has been much debate about standardization of guidelines.
 Some of the timescales and actions recommended may not correlate exactly with the information in this post, and you should never invalidate any warranty or guarantee by not following the explicit instructions provided by your clinic.
-The advice given here is a general guide only.

 This advice was originally published in 2014, and updated on June 16th 2016.